openstack/python-novaclient/doc/source/cli/nova.rst

   '2.25' - '2.latest')

 ``--force``
+  Force a live-migration by not verifying the provided destination host by the scheduler.
+(Supported by API versions '2.30' -'2.latest')

+  .. warning:: This could result in failures to actually live migrate the
-  Force to not verify the scheduler if a host is provided.
+    server to the specified host.
+It is recommended to either not specify a host so that the scheduler will pick one, or specify a host without ``--force``.
-  (Supported by API versions '2.30' - '2.latest')

 .. _nova_live-migration-abort: